petrepohrib/OopCourse/README.md

-# OopCourse
+# Oop Course
-This project will be use as a helper to learn OOP using C#
+This project will be used as a helper to learn OOP using C#